Solarkadakiadam/lighthouse-bot/README.md

 ## Usage

+1. **Configure the script:**
+-Open run-lighthouse.js and set your desired website URL in the url variable.

-1. **Run the script:**
+2. **Run the script:**

    ```bash
    node run-lighthouse.js
    ```

-   This script will run Lighthouse tests, save individual reports, and calculate the average scores.
+   -This script will run Lighthouse tests, save individual reports, and calculate the average scores.

-2. **View results:**
+3. ##View results:##

-   - The results of each run are saved in `results.json`.
+-The results of each run are saved in results.json.
-   - The average scores are saved in `average.json`.
+-The average scores are saved in average.json.

-## Configuration

-- **`config.json`**: Customize the URLs and other parameters for your Lighthouse tests.

-## Example

-To test a website and save results:

-1. Edit `config.json` with your desired URLs.
-2. Execute the script as shown in the usage section.